 Castlevania is a horror, Metroidvania game which started off on the NES.
 Throughout the ages, there have been more than thirty iterations of Castlevania, some radically different than others.
 But almost all keep the core concept of Castlevania in mind.
 The game focuses on the fight against the evil forces.
 The games are extremely fun, with an amazing story, and if you’re a fan you can even check out the animated series based on the games on Netflix.
-Anyway, if you’re a fan of Castlevania, here’s a recap of the 15 best Castlevania games you can play:
+Anyway, if you’re a fan of Castlevania, here’s a recap of the 15 best Castlevania games you can play in 2020.

 Note: Some of the older titles mentioned here have attained a collectible status and are therefore quite expensive.
 If you want to play those titles without shelling out a lot of cash you can try them out on an SNES emulator.